top of page

 dumplings on a plate

-Russians prepare addictive dumplings, called pelmeni, in large quantities, and they eat them immediately or freeze them for future use.
+Pelmeni in cold regions people prepare in large quantities, and they eat them immediately or freeze them for future use.
 Perhaps pelmeni was originally a frozen dinner.
 During the deep winter, pelmeni could be buried in the snow or hung in a bag outside an apartment window where they can keep for months.
 Sometimes the whole family would gather together and make a ton all at once so they could save them for future dinners.

 Pelmeni can be made with a mold, or by hand, and I will go over the second option in detail.
 When you make it by hand, you have no leftover dough scraps.